vectara/py-vectara-agentic/docs/usage.md

     3. To view the traces go to <https://app.phoenix.arize.com>.

-In addition to the raw traces, vectara-agentic also records `FCS` values into Arize for every Vectara RAG call.
+In addition to the raw traces, vectara-agentic also records `FCS` values into Arize for every Vectara RAG call (note: RAG tools still use FCS internally).
 You can see those results in the `Feedback` column of the arize UI.

 **Query Callback**
 You can define a callback function to log query/response pairs in your